-This is a logical condition which determines whether of not the user interface is editable when the application is run under the AIMMS PRO platform.
+This is a logical condition which determines whether or not the user interface is editable when the application is run under the AIMMS PRO platform.

-When the “UI Editable” condition evaluates to “false”, then the end-user running the application in AIMMS PRO/Cloud is no longer allowed to edit the user interface, but only to use the pages and widgets as are, ie as provided by the app developer.
+When the “UI Editable” condition evaluates to “false”, then the end-user running the application in AIMMS PRO/Cloud is no longer allowed to edit the user interface, but only to use the pages and widgets as are, i.e. as provided by the app developer.
 More specifically, the Application Settings, Page Settings, and Widget Manager icons are no longer available in the Menu Bar.
-The Page Manager icon may still be available, but the option for adding new pages (ie, the “+” button) is removed.
-Moreover, the “wheel” Settings icon is no longer available for any of the widgets, so the widget options are no longer editable.
+In particular, the order of the widgets on a page cannot be changed in this case.
+The Page Manager icon may still be available, but the option for adding new pages (i.e., the “+” button) is removed.
+The page visibility and the page settings (including page name) are not editable by the end-user.
+The page order may be temporarily modified for visualization, but as soon as a complete re-load take place the original page order is re-established.
+Moreover, the “cog wheel” Settings icon is no longer available for any of the widgets, so the widget options are no longer editable.

 Limited Option Editor(1/0)¶

-This is a logical condition which determines whether of not the PRO user of the app gets limited access to the options in the widget/page editor.
+This is a logical condition which determines whether or not the PRO user of the app gets limited access to the options in the widget/page editor.

 Please note that, when the “UI Editable” option value evaluates to “false”, then the value of this “Limited Options Editor” is not relevant.